eviltester/thingifier/challenger/src/main/resources/content/practice-sites/apps/bestbuy.md

 ---
 title: Best Buy API Playground - An old version of the Best Buy API - Practice API
-seo_title: Best Buy API Playground real-world example | Practice API and Web App
+seo_title: Best Buy API Playground Practice Guide for Testers
 description: Best Buy API Playground is an old version of the Best Buy API.
 Notable for comprehensive query filter operations.
 lastmod: 2026-02-18
 seo_description: Practice with Best Buy API Playground - using realistic endpoints and scenarios that help you improve API testing decisions, and request quality.